Don't Look Back (Boston song): Reception

-Billboard rated the song one of the best cuts on Don't Look Back, and stated that the song "resounds with a thunderous rock beat underlined by a highly rich and melodic base and a powerful vocal."
+Billboard rated the song one of the best cuts on Don't Look Back, and stated that the song "resounds with a thunderous rock beat underlined by a highly rich and melodic bass and a powerful vocal."
 It describes the instrumentals as "high powered" with "searing" guitar playing.
 Cash Box said that "Scholtz and Goudreau open with blazing guitar riffs" and that the "hard rock edge" is tempered by the "soaring vocals, melodic passages and a break at the 3:00 minute mark."
 Record World said that "The sound is much the same as Boston debut album with the strong bass/guitar line sweetened by Brad Delp's stellar vocals."
 Greil Marcus rated the song as one of three masterpieces on Don't Look Back, along with "A Man I'll Never Be" and "Used to Bad News."
 Allmusic critic Tim Sendra described its riff as "killer," saying that it was similar to that in "More Than a Feeling."
 The New Rolling Stone Album Guide critic Paul Evans felt that "Don't Look Back" was the one song on its album that could "hold its own" on Boston's first album.

 Ultimate Classic Rock critic Eduardo Rivadavia similarly stated that it "met every expectation set by Boston’s nearly perfect debut."
 Ultimate Classic Rock critic Michael Gallucci rated it the band's 4th all time best song.
 AXS contributor Bill Craig similarly rated it Boston's 3rd greatest song, describing it as an "arena rock style sonic blast."
 Classic Rock critic Paul Elliott described it as a "glorious, revving rock anthem."
 Philip Booth of the Lakeland Ledger called it one "of the most-played-by-garage-band rockers of the '70s."
 Pete Prown and Harvey P. Newquist praised the "layers of guitar harmonies" as well as Barry Goudreau's slide guitar playing and rideout guitar solo.
 Ottawa Journal critic Mike Voslin rated the song as a live performance highlight.

 CBS Records reported that the "Don't Look Back" single sold more than a million copies in the first two weeks or so following its release.
 The single peaked at #4 on the Billboard Hot 100 in October 1978.
 It also reached the Top 10 in Canada, peaking at #6.
 It reached #14 in the Netherlands but only reached #43 in the UK.
 "Don't Look Back" was included on Boston's Greatest Hits album in 1997.
 "Don't Look Back" is the band's second biggest hit on the Billboard Hot 100, after 1986's "Amanda," which hit No. 1.